metablaster/WindowsFirewallRuleset/Readme/Remote.md

 > `Access is denied`

-If credentials are required, this may happend due to invalid username\password.
+If credentials are required, this may happend due to invalid username\password.\
+It may also happen if the administrative account used to deploy firewall has no password set, in which case password must be set because WinRM doesn't support passwordless authentication.

 > [localhost] Connecting to remote server localhost failed with the following error message : Access is denied.